-No one can refute the idea that the Apple Watch is one of Apple's best inventions.
+No one can refute that the Apple Watch is one of Apple's best inventions.
 It does several things that are unique and better than other Apple devices.

-The Apple Watch has a lot to offer in terms of watch functions as it possesses various faces with customizable colors and detail views.
-This device comes with software-based "complications" that include alarms, weather, chronograph, interactive animations, among others.
+The Apple Watch has a lot to offer in terms of watch functions, as it possesses various faces with customizable colors and detail views.
+This device comes with software-based "complications" that include alarms, weather, chronographs, and interactive animations, among others.

-Apple Watch also offers native calendar, maps, and reminder integration.
+Apple Watch also offers native calendars, maps, and reminder integration.
 This smartwatch allows you to receive messages and calls, and you can respond to them immediately.
-You can even take calls on your wrist, through the watch's microphone and speaker.
+You can even take calls on your wrist through the watch's microphone and speaker.

-So if you want to make the most of the above-mentioned features and more, you should always keep your device fully charged.
+So, to make the most of the features mentioned above and more, you should always keep your device fully charged.

 The battery life of your Apple Watch varies depending on use and other factors.
 According to Apple, you can charge your Apple Watch whenever you want.
 However, keep in mind that the battery on your device cannot be overcharged.
 Moreover, there is no need to let the battery discharge to any particular level first.
 You wouldn't gain any benefit from doing that.

-You might be thinking, "how about an iPad charger?
+You might be thinking, "How about an iPad charger?
 Does my Apple Watch charge faster with an iPad charger?"
-The answer to that is no. While you can use the iPad charger to charge your Apple Watch, it will make very little to no difference to the charge time.
+The answer to that is no. While you can use the iPad charger to charge your Apple Watch, it will significantly affect the charge time.

 Apple states that the 12W iPad USB Power Adapter is compatible with Apple Watch.
 The tech giant said that the continuous use of this power adapter would not cause any damage to your watch's battery.
 But the thing is, the charging process will only involve drawing as much current from the adapter as the watch needs.